xrcyz/Knowledge-Base/README.md

 **What is a kernel in shader programming?**
 Let's look at how it is used:
-- ComputeShader has a method called `FindKernel` which maps a function name to an integer.
+- ComputeShader has a method called `FindKernel` which, given a function name, returns an integer.
 - ComputeShader has a method called `Dispatch` which takes a `int kernelIndex` parameter.
 - ComputeShader has a method called `SetTexture` - Buffers and textures are set _per-kernel_.
 - In the shader code, we define `#pragma kernel FunctionName`